Canada Road Trip Last updated: April 1st, 2022

 Best time to go: The Eastern Canada road trip is best in the warmer months, as many attractions close in the winter.
 Want more ideas?
 Here are other things to do in Prince Edward Island.

 Cabot Trail, Nova Scotia

-For those visiting the East coast, don’t miss a scenic drive on Cabot Trail, which is easily one of the best things to do in Nova Scotia.
+For those visiting the East Coast, don’t miss a scenic drive on Cabot Trail, which is easily one of the best things to do in Nova Scotia.
 Cradling the coast of Cape Breton, Nova Scotia, the Cabot Trail has become one of the most famous road trips in Canada and the most famous East Coast Canada road trip.
-At 300-kilometres in length, most of which hugs the coastline, this road trip is perfect for those who love the ocean and incredible views.
+At 300 kilometres in length, most of which hug the coastline, this road trip is perfect for those who love the ocean and incredible views.
 Traversing through Cape Breton Highlands National Park, there are all sorts of places to stop off and go for a hike as well.
 One of the most popular hikes is the Skyline Trail, which takes you up to the peak of the highlands for jaw-dropping views of the Atlantic Ocean.
-There’s also some small communities of Celtic and Acadian descent, which are also home to many artisans.
+There are also some small communities of Celtic and Acadian descent, which are also home to many artisans.
 This is another road trip that only takes 3-4 hours to complete but is better done over one day or more.

 Best time to go: June to September is best for good weather but October is great to see the fall foliage.

 Spending more time in Nova Scotia?
 Don’t forget to enjoy some of the best things to do in Halifax!

 The Viking Trail and Gros Morne National Park, Newfoundland